microstream-one/serializer-comparison/README.md

 - Scenario1: 1 single List with a large number of objects.
 - Scenario2: Serialize and deserialize many small objects
-- Scenario3: Object graph with Circular dependency **Not implemented yet** (Will adapt the Bookstore demo model for this purpose)
+- Scenario3: Object graph with Circular dependency

 ## Results